guidone/guidone/README.md

-Home of RedBot.
-Will update this soon!
+Home of RedBot and LetsForm.